-When, upon the death of Elizabeth I in 1603, James VI of Scotland inherited the English crown (as James I of England) there was no doubt a mixture of concern and hope amongst Catholics as to his intentions.
+When, upon the death of Elizabeth I in 1603, James VI of Scotland inherited the English Crown (as James I of England) there was no doubt a mixture of concern and hope amongst Catholics as to his intentions.
 It seems that James was privately tolerant of his Catholic subjects, provided they were loyal to him.
 Yet political expedience and the deep-rooted anti-Catholic sentiments of many amongst his ministers and subjects dictated that he should be seen to strongly support the Anglican traditions and present a hard line against papists.
-In 1604, for example, he encouraged legislation against Jesuit priests; and in February 1605 he initiated a crackdown on ‘recusants’ – those who refused to attend Church of England services – of whom more than five thousand five hundred are estimated to have been prosecuted.
-Catholic extremists who wished for an overthrow of the Protestant monarchy and government through an invasion by a Catholic kingdom were also no doubt despondent that peace had finally been made with Spain.
+In 1604, for example, he encouraged legislation against Jesuit priests; and in February 1605 he initiated a crackdown on ‘recusants’ – those who refused to attend Church of England services – of whom more than 5,500 are estimated to have been prosecuted.
+Catholic extremists, who wished for an overthrow of the Protestant monarchy and government through an invasion by a foreign Catholic power, were also no doubt despondent that peace had finally been made with Spain.

 The Yorkshireman Guy Fawkes spent ten years as a soldier fighting in the Low Countries for the Archduke of Austria within the English regiment of Sir William Stanley, a Catholic exile.
 In 1603 he visited the King of Spain to discuss the situation of English Catholics and while there worked with one of the future Gunpowder Plot conspirators to obtain support for an invasion of England.
 He then travelled to Brussels where he was introduced to Wintour who was probably already working on the plot.

 In May 1604 the conspirators met at the Duck & Drake inn on the Strand and agreed their commitment to the scheme.
-Fawkes assumed the identity of Cateby’s servant John Johnson.
+Fawkes assumed the identity of Cateby’s servant, John Johnson.
 Catesby initially hired lodgings and Fawkes was put in charge of digging a tunnel towards Westminster.
-This proved to be too difficult and in March 1605 a cellar below Parliament was acquired by Thomas Percy where thirty six barrels of gunpowder were hidden behind some wood and pieces of iron.
-By this time several other people had been drawn into the group of conspirators, including the brothers of Wright and Wintour
+This proved to be too difficult and in March 1605 a cellar below Parliament was acquired by Thomas Percy where 36 barrels of gunpowder were hidden behind some wood and pieces of iron.
+By this time several other people had been drawn into the group of conspirators, including the brothers of Wright and Wintour.